carpentries-incubator/hpc-intro/_episodes/02-navigation.md

 - "Your current directory is referred to as the working directory."
 - "To change directories, use `cd`."
 - "To view files, use `ls`."
-- "We can view a command's manual with `man command_name`."
+- "You can view help for a command with `man command` or `command --help`."
+- "Hit `tab` to autocomplete whatever you're currently typing."
 ---

 At the point in this lesson, we've just logged into the system.